krother/Python3_Basics_Tutorial/index.rst

-   I would like to thank the following people for inspiring exchange on training and Python that this tutorial has benefited from: Pedro Fernandes, Tomasz Puton, Edward Jenkins, Bernard Szlachta, Robert Lehmann and Magdalena Rother
+   I would like to thank the following people for inspiring exchange on training and Python that this tutorial has benefited from: Pedro Fernandes, Tomasz Puton,
+   Edward Jenkins, Bernard Szlachta, Robert Lehmann, and Magdalena Rother

 .. topic:: License